Central Kitsap Food Bank

 Needs

-Today, the challenge Central Kitsap Food bank faces is that as the population continues to increase in Kitsap County, so does the need in our community.
-Every month, thousands of individuals—including infants, children, adults, and seniors—turn to the Central Kitsap Food Bank for vital food assistance.
-In the past month alone, we served 2,961 individuals and distributed nearly 100,000 pounds of food.
-Yet, the demand continues to grow.
+Today, the challenge Central Kitsap Food Bank faces is that as the population continues to increase in Kitsap County, so does the need in our community.
+Every month, thousands of individuals—including infants, children, adults, and seniors—turn to the Central Kitsap Food Bank for vital food assistance. and community resource information In the past month alone, we served over 3,500 individuals and distributed nearly 116,000 pounds of food and supplies to those in need.
+Yet, the demand continues to grow, especially with the cuts in federal government support to our active-duty military families, veterans and SNAP recipients.

 With inflation, underemployment, SNAP reductions, and economic challenges, more families are struggling to put meals on the table.
-Compared to pre-pandemic levels, we are serving significantly more households, and the need is only increasing.
-While generous donations and volunteers keep us going, funding gaps threaten our ability to provide for those in crisis.
+Compared to pre-pandemic levels, we are serving significantly more households (almost double the amount), and the need is only increasing.
+While generous donations and volunteers keep us going, funding gaps threaten our ability to provide for our neighbors in crisis.

 Your support ensures that no one in our community goes hungry.
-Every dollar donated helps us feed families, support seniors through the Commodity Supplemental Food Program, and distribute food where it’s needed most.
-Join us in making a difference—donate today and help nourish our neighbors in need
+Every dollar donated helps us feed families, support seniors through the Commodity Supplemental Food Program, and distribute food and supplies where it’s needed most.
+A $35 donation will provide a family of 4 with two meals a day and $1,000 will fill their table for a whole month.
+Join us in making a difference—donate today and help nourish our local neighbors in need.

 Organization Data